27 Most Famous Wrestling Moves of All Time

 Here’s where we need to talk about banned moves and legacy protection.
 The Tombstone Piledriver — where you turn the opponent upside down and drop to your knees, driving their head toward the mat — has been functionally banned in WWE for years.
 Only The Undertaker and Kane could use it, and now that they’re retired, you barely see it.

 Why?
 Because piledrivers are dangerous.
-Owen Hart’s botched piledriver nearly killed Stone Cold Steve Austin in 1997.
+Owen Hart’s botched piledriver nearly paralyzed Steve Austin in 1997.
 The Tombstone is safer than the traditional piledriver if executed correctly, but WWE doesn’t trust most wrestlers to do it right.
-So it became Undertaker’s move by default.
+So it became Undertaker’s move by default — part legacy protection, part genuine safety policy.

-The Chokeslam, on the other hand, is still widely used because it’s relatively safe and looks impressive.
-Undertaker didn’t invent it, but his version – lifting opponents high and slamming them with authority – became the template everyone copied.
+The Chokeslam, on the other hand, is still widely used because it’s relatively safe and looks spectacular.
+Undertaker didn’t invent it, but his version — lifting opponents high and slamming them with authority — became the template everyone copied.
+Both moves worked because of his character.
+A supernatural wrestler needed supernatural-looking finishers.
+The psychology made perfect sense.

 Rey Mysterio’s 619